 Furthermore, there is that awesomely unique experience of spending time with a group of Mountain Gorillas undergoing the process of getting used to humans which is called Gorilla habituation.
 This is exclusive to Uganda despite the fact that Mountain Gorillas are found in Rwanda and Congo too.
 It is slightly different from the usual Gorilla trekking because it allows the visitor more time (beyond the usual one hour) with the Gorillas.
 The same happens to Chimpanzees through Chimpanzee habituation.
 These habituation experiences are priceless, to say the least!

-Uganda is an excellent bird watching destination in Africa with over 1000 species of birds including the endemics.
-Some of the most sought after birds in Africa – the Shoebill stork and the Albertine Rift endemics are easily spotted in Uganda than elsewhere.
+Uganda is an excellent birding destination in Africa with over 1000 species of birds including the endemics.
+Some of the most sought after birds in Africa – The Shoebill and the Albertine Rift endemics are easily spotted in Uganda than elsewhere.
 Besides that, birds are everywhere in Uganda and it is not difficult to do bird watching even at the comfort of your hotel/lodge balcony as you unwind after a day’s activity.

 And if all that is not enough to entice you, the people are extremely friendly/welcoming.
 It is not difficult to tell why the African Economist listed Uganda as one of Africa’s friendliest countries.
-The enchanting welcome gestures from the locals as you traverse the country are so homely. through those wide smiles and wavings.
-Jungle Escape Africa won’t let you miss such experiences while on your Uganda Safari tour because most of our tours are planned in a way that will enable you to traverse the country side.
+The enchanting welcome gestures from the locals as you traverse the country are so homely.
+Jungle Escape Africa won’t let you miss such experiences while on your Uganda Safari & cultural tour because most of our tours are planned in a way that will enable you to traverse the country side.
 It is our hope that observing the locals going by their daily life adds to your overall tour experience.
-It is here in Uganda where ‘authentic cultural experience’ gets to the gist of the meaning where one is able to explore cultures that have lived a lifespan of centuries undiluted.
+It is here in Uganda where ‘authentic cultural experience’ gets to the gist of the meaning.
+It is possible to explore cultures that have lived a lifespan of centuries undiluted.

 Getting to Uganda from outside Africa is comparatively easy.
 Entebbe, the only international airport is nevertheless a regularly served destination by many airlines with both direct and connecting flights.